mike-burrage-hedera/hedera-protobuf/README.md

 The protobuf files themselves contain detailed comments which help understand not only the message itself but also some of the features and capabilities of the Hedera Hashgraph network.

-Also available is a [HAPI.html](https://github.com/hashgraph/hedera-protobuf/blob/master/HAPI.html) document which is a HTML version of the protocol buffers file with hyperlinks to help navigate through the message definitions.
+Also available is a [HAPI.md](https://hashgraph.github.io/hedera-protobuf/HAPI.md) and [HAPI.html](https://hashgraph.github.io/hedera-protobuf/HAPI.html) document which is a HTML version of the protocol buffers file with hyperlinks to help navigate through the message definitions.
 It is also nested such that you can follow a complete message structure.

 __Note__: the HAPI.html document is a large document and may take a few seconds to load in a browser.

 # Examples

-Example messages can be found in the [Transaction-Query-Examples.md](https://github.com/hashgraph/hedera-protobuf/blob/master/Transaction-Query-Examples.md) file.
+Example messages can be found in the [Transaction-Query-Examples.md](https://hashgraph.github.com/hedera-protobuf/Transaction-Query-Examples.md) file.
 These were generated with the [Hedera Hashgraph Java SDK](https://github.com/hashgraph/hedera-sdk-java) and may serve as a useful reference when checking if your own messages are correct.

 __Note__: The examples show keys and signatures.
 Keys shown in the examples are not the keys that were used to generate the signatures.